 - The core competency school of strategy - a firm's business strategy on the core competencies of a firm & strategic advantage lay in clearly identifying and strengthening core competencies within the firm.

 -The leverage school of strategy—strategy focused less on capabilities within the firm and more on opportunities to achieve competitive leverage by mobilizing resources outside the firm.
-Using different labels—value nets and business ecosystems—managers can create strategic advantages by shaping and leveraging broader networks of resources beyond their individual enterprise
+Using different labels—value nets and business ecosystems—managers can create strategic advantages by shaping and leveraging broader networks of resources beyond their individual enterprise.

 Boom times saw the leverage school looking strong and during economic downturn, the core competency school of strategy resurged.
 Companies can design strategies to fully exploit those internal capabilities that truly distinguish them in the marketplace, and companies can mobilize the resources of other companies to deliver greater value to their customers.
 But, as presented, each of these strategies is incomplete.
 When customers demand more and control more, a company cannot rely solely on its own capabilities, no matter how distinct.
 Similarly, a company will struggle to mobilize outside resources unless it can offer exceptional capabilities in return.
 The real strategic power comes when a company integrates and extends these two schools of thought, amplifying the value of its distinctive internal capabilities by creatively and aggressively harnessing

-.
+With capability building, distinct capabilities remain the basis of strategy but must rapidly evolve among collaborators to remain a source of strategic advantage.
 JSB & JH argue, "The competitive edge ultimately depends on a firm's institutional capacity to rapidly deepen its distinctive capabilities and to accelerate learning across enterprise boundaries, rather than simply mobilizing static resources".

 Commenting on the progress being made by China & India, JSB & JH state,the most striking observation was the deep sense of urgency expressed by executives in both China and India, shaped by a clear understanding that wage rate arbitrage is not a sustainable source of advantage.
 Instead, these executives are highly focused on rapid incremental innovation, both in terms of processes and products, and creatively bootstrapping their capabilities wherever possible.
 Tom Friedman provides a compelling perspective on the challenge.
 A key message of the book.
 JH & JSB argue is that, if companies act aggressively, they can turn this challenge into an advantage.
 The capabilities that are being built in these two countries are available to all who understand how to harness them.
 Western executives remain much too complacent about the challenge, making the opportunity does become a significant threat.